cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     // Set the user's timezone
     TypeFactory::build('datetime')->setUserTimezone($user->timezone);

-Once set, all datetime data will be treated as coming *from* the user's timezone.
-When marshalling request data, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
+Once set, when your application creates or updates enities from request data, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
 This ensures that your application is always working in the timezone defined in ``App.defaultTimezone``.

 If your application handles datetime information in a number of actions you can use a middleware to define both timezone conversion and locale parsing::